Perfect Weekend in Savannah Itinerary by JetSettingFools.com

 If rowdy imbibing isn’t your scene, try Alley Cat Lounge instead.
 The hip bar features an extensive and innovative cocktail list, but has local craft beer as well.

-One of the fun things about nightlife in Savannah is that they allow “drinks to-go” – meaning, you can take your drink with you!
-As many of the city squares feature live music at night, it is great to grab a to-go drink and find a spot to listen (and dance) to the melodies.
+Yet another option drinks to-go.
+Many of the city squares feature live music at night, it is great to grab a beverage and find a spot to listen (and dance) to the melodies.

-Pro Tip: Wondering what to do in Savannah at night that doesn’t include drinking?
-One of my top recommendations is to simply walk the historic streets after dark, when they feel simultaneously mysterious and romantic.
+Pro Tip: Wondering what to do in Savannah at night that doesn’t include alcohol?
+Our recommendation is to walk the streets after dark, when they feel simultaneously mysterious and romantic.

 DAY 3 of Your Weekend Trip to Savannah

-On the last day of your Weekend in Savannah Itinerary, explore beyond the city limits.
-Venture out to Bonaventure Cemetery, eat seafood on Tybee Island and walk among moss covered trees at the Wormsloe Historic Site.
+Wrap up your Savannah weekend itinerary exploring beyond the city limits.
+Venture out to Bonaventure Cemetery, eat seafood on Tybee Island and walk among moss covered trees at Wormsloe.

-Note: If you plan a trip to Savannah, GA without a car, it will be nearly impossible to get to all of the sights recommended for Day 3.
-However, visitors flying to Savannah can book a 1-day car rental in downtown.
-Visitors who prefer not to drive should consider some of the day trips from Savannah – which you can check out here!
+If you plan a trip to Savannah without a car, it will be nearly impossible to get to all of the sights.
+However, those flying in can book a 1-day car rental in downtown.

 How To Spend 3 Days in Savannah Georgia by JetSettingFools.com